A Derived Decomposition for Equivariant $D$-modules: Preliminaries

+However, this diagram is not a recollement situation: $f^!$ (or equivalently $j^!$) does not have a left adjoint on the entire category of $D$-modules in general.
+One may obtain a recollement situation by restricting to the category of ind-holonomic $D$-modules (or ind-constructible complexes of sheaves of vector spaces, say).
+In light of this, the existence of a recollement situation on the entire category of $D$-modules (as appears in the present paper and \cite{mcgerty_morse_2014}, for example) is somewhat remarkable. \end{example}

 \begin{remark} If the functor $F$, in addition, takes compact objects in $\cD$ to compact objects in $\cC$, then the right adjoint $F^R$ preserves colimits.
-In that case, the recollement of Theorem \ref{theoremcoloc} restricts to one on the level of small categories of compact objects. \end{remark}
+In that case, we can restrict the adjunction to the subcategories of compact objects, and the constructions of Theorem \ref{theoremcoloc} can be done in the category of small stable $\infty$-categories.
+Thus the recollement restricts to one on the level of small categories of compact objects, or equivalently, all the morphisms involved in the recollement are colimit-preserving. \end{remark}